a3ceProject/DynIDS/README.md

     - python3 clustering_process.py <day> <timewindow> <features file(s)>
     - python3 clustering_process.py 1 10 day1/10min/*.csv   # To analyse the features of all 10min timewindows
     - python3 clustering_process.py 1 10day1/10min/10_features_1_10/00/00.csv # To analyse a specific 10min timewindow

+# DynIDS

+L. Dias, S. Valente, and M. Correia, “Go With the Flow: Clustering Dynamically-Defined NetFlow Features for Network Intrusion Detection with DYNIDS”, In Proceedings of the 19th IEEE International Symposium on Network Computing and Applications (NCA), Nov.
+2020